needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 You can also indicate that you want captured NativeContainers or types that contain NativeContainers to be Disposed of after your [Entities.ForEach] runs by using `WithDisposeOnCompletion(variable)`.
 This will either Dispose of the types immediately after the lambda runs (in the case of `Run()`) or schedule them to be Diposed later with a Job and return the JobHandle (in the case of `Schedule()`/`ScheduleParallel()`).

+> [!NOTE]
-**Note:** When executing the function with `Run()` you can write to captured variables that are not native containers.
+> When executing the function with `Run()` you can write to captured variables that are not native containers.
 However, you should still use blittable types where possible so that the function can be compiled with [Burst].

 ## Supported Features